 We are growing our direct banking operations and believe we are well-positioned to benefit from the consumer driven-shift from branch banking to direct banking.
-According to a 2012 American Bankers

-Association survey, the percentage of customers who prefer to do their banking via direct channels (internet, mail, phone and mobile) increased from 53% to 62% between 2010 and 2012, while those who prefer branch banking declined from 25% to 18% over the same period.
+According to 2012 and 2013 American Bankers Association surveys, the percentage of customers who prefer to do their banking via direct channels (internet, mail, phone and mobile) increased from 53% to 61% between 2010 and 2013, while those who prefer branch banking declined from 25% to 18% over the same period.

 Our deposit products include certificates of deposit, IRAs, money market accounts and savings accounts.
 We market our deposit products through multiple channels including our online, print and radio advertising.
 Customers can apply for, fund, and service their deposit accounts online or via phone.
 We have a dedicated staff within our call centers to service deposit accounts.
 Historically, we also offered a partner-branded prepaid re-loadable card product to the customers of a few of our Retail Card partners.
 We had an aggregate of \$172.1 million of deposits in the Bank at December 31, 2013 attributable to this product.
-In the first quarter of 2014, we sold substantially all of these deposits and no longer offer this product.
+In the first quarter of 2014, we sold substantially all of these deposits and no longer offer this product, because the program through which we offered the product did not provide satisfactory returns.

-To attract new deposits and retain existing ones, we intend to introduce new deposit products and enhancements to our existing products.
-These new and enhanced products include the introduction of checking accounts, overdraft protection lines of credit, a bill payment account feature and debit cards, as well as enhanced small business deposit accounts and expanded affinity offers.
+To attract new deposits and retain existing ones, we intend to introduce new deposit and credit products and enhancements to our existing products.
+These new and enhanced products may include the introduction of checking accounts, overdraft protection lines of credit, a bill payment account feature and Synchrony-branded debit and general purpose credit cards, as well as enhanced small business deposit accounts and expanded affinity offers.
 Our focus on deposit-taking and related branding efforts will also enable us to offer other branded direct-banking products more efficiently in the future.